 Bear in mind, however, that this is a method intended to allow absolute beginners to go from 0 to painting in the course of instruction.
 Carder points out that this isn’t intended to be a method of painting, but a method of learning to paint.

 Even if your predisposition is not to the type of direct representation of reality that Carder practices, or you have less patience than required to practice his approach as demonstrated, I think many will still find Carder’s instruction worthwhile.

 Although there are areas where experienced painters may disagree (as is often the case between painters) Carder’s methods are pretty much based on sound proven principles.

 For those with no painting or drawing experience, he recommends starting with the initial videos on drawing.

 Carder has additional videos on topics like setting up a studio, making a shadow box, stretching a canvas, making his color checker and proportional dividers, etc. and he continues to add to them.

-He has recently introduced two downloadable videos for which he is charging, Painting Portraits, and From Start to Finish: Still Life; but the fee is a small fraction of the cost for the original course ($20 each), and he points out that they are not necessary — they just go into more detail, and you can learn the essentials of his method from the free videos.
+He has recently introduced two downloadable videos for which he is charging, Painting Portraits, and From Start to Finish: Still Life; but the fee is less than the cost for the original course, and he points out that they are not necessary — they just go into more detail, and you can learn the essentials of his method from the free videos.